nairstpi/fabzero/mdfiles/elecdesign.md

     - Set X0, Y0 & Z0 values to zero and all other fields to default while ensure the cut depth as 0.6 mm, stock thickness as 1.7 mm. and tool diameter as 0.79 mm.

     - Press calculate and save the .rml file.
+[Fabmodules Screenshot](/./img/outline_sshot.svg "Screenshot of outline cut fabmodules")